nickjhathaway/armadillo/README.txt

   On Linux-based systems, you can get CMake using yum, dnf, apt, aptitude, ...

-  On Mac OS X systems, you can get CMake through MacPorts or Homebrew.
+  On macOS systems, you can get CMake through MacPorts or Homebrew.

 * Step 3:
   Ensure LAPACK and BLAS are installed on your system.
-  On Mac OS X this is not necessary.
+  On macOS this is not necessary.

   For better performance, we recommend installing the OpenBLAS library.
   See http://www.openblas.net/